ComPWA/PWA-pages/docs/develop.md

 #### `master` branch

 Represents the upcoming release of the package.
-This branch is not guaranteed to be stable, but has high {ref}`CI standards <develop:Continuous Integration>` and can only be updated through reviewed pull requests.
+This branch is not guaranteed to be stable, but has high {ref}`CI standards <develop:GitHub Actions>` and can only be updated through reviewed pull requests.
 The documentation of the `master` branch can be found on RTD under "latest", see e.g.
 [expertsystem.rtfd.io/en/latest](https://expertsystem.rtfd.io/en/latest).

 #### Epic branches